jbseppanen/java-orders-sqllite/README.md

   * ORDNUM primary key, not null Long
   * ORDAMOUNT double
   * ADVANCEAMOUNT double
-  * CUSTCODE long foreign key (one customer to many orders) not null
+  * CUSTCODE long foreign key (one customers to many orders) not null
   * AGENTCODE long foreign key (one agent to many orders) not null
   * ORDDESCRIPTION